 There are two stories again.
 In a parody of The Crocodile Hunter, Methuselah the Alligator is nabbed by a reality-show crew of kangaroo, so they can release him later somewhere far away.
 While Methuselah gets away, the kangaroos then capture his friends!
 Methuselah saves the day by returning and shaming the kangaroos into letting everyone go.
 This was way too tense for our youngest, and wasn’t that popular with our older kids either (kidnapping doesn’t seem the best subject for a children’s show).

 The second episode is much calmer and funnier.
 Floyd the Turtle turns out to have selective hearing: whenever someone tells him to do something he can’t hear them.
-He doesn’t even hear it when his friends tell him to get out of the way of a falling tree branch.!
+He doesn’t even hear it when his friends tell him to get out of the way of a falling tree branch!
 Selective hearing is, of course, a malady common to many a child, so this can make for a fun illustration when the malady next strikes.

 29 minutes / 2009

 When Tony the Frog starts a paper route, it isn’t long before his ambitions turn it into a business empire.
-He ups his speed by first adding a bike, then using a machine gun mounted on a HumVee to fire them at subscribers, then dropping them from an F-18 fighter jet.
+He ups his speed by first adding a bike, then using a machine gun mounted on a HumVee to fire newspapers at subscribers, then dropping them from an F-18 fighter jet.
 It’s all going to his head and his friends realize he’s made his business an idol…but how can they get Tony to realize?